Copper futures investing is a popular way to hedge risk while getting some trading experience. Learn more about copper futures here.

 Trading copper futures requires paying close attention to market fluctuations and remaining active in developing markets.
 Because copper moves within the market at high volatility, neglecting a position for even a short period of the day can be very costly.

-NYMEX copper futures are traded through the Commodity Exchange (COMEX) division in units of 25,000 pounds.
-Contract prices are quoted in dollars and cents per pound.
+NYMEX copper futures trading takes place through the Commodity Exchange (COMEX) division in units of 25,000 pounds and contract prices are quoted in dollars and cents per pound.
 This exchange also provides another version of copper futures contracts that represents 12,500 pounds of copper.
 Prices are updated on a continual basis, giving real-time quotes and market activity for traders.

-The MCX, located in India, offers standard (1 metric tonne) and mini futures (250 kilograms) contracts for investors.
+The MCX, located in India, offers standard (1 metric ton) and mini futures (250 kilograms) contracts for investors.
 Standard contracts occur in February, April, June, August and November.